MrZhuNi/salome_shape/src/ExchangePlugin/doc/importFeature.rst

     :param part: The current part object
     :param string: A file name string.
-    :param scalInterUnits: True if scale to UIS
+    :param boolean: True if scale to UIS
-    :param materials: True to create groups from materials
+    :param boolean: True to create groups from materials
-    :param colors: True to create groups from colors
+    :param boolean: True to create groups from colors

 Result
 """"""